RobotiumTech/robotium/README.md

 #### Robotium Recorder ####
-  * Check out [Robotium Recorder](http://Robotium.com Robotium Recorder) that will allow you to record Robotium test cases in minutes.
-Now also available for Android Studio! *Free trial, for previous and new users alike!*
+  * Check out [Robotium Recorder](http://Robotium.com) that will allow you to record Robotium test cases in minutes.
+Now also available for Android Studio!